Fort Worth Workplace Accidents Attorney

 If you’ve been injured on the job in Fort Worth, Texas, you may have the right to receive a financial settlement or award.
 Stephens Law can help you understand your options and determine the best course of action.

-Contact our Fort Worth workplace accident attorneys today to schedule a free consultation today.
+Contact a Fort Worth workplace accident attorney today to schedule a free consultation today.
 Stephens Law Firm, PLLC, will work tirelessly to get you the money you deserve – you just have to call now for help.

 How Stephens Law Can Help You After a Workplace Accident in Fort Worth

 Whether you’re struggling with an injury or illness that’s developed over time or you’ve suffered acute trauma at work, it’s easy to get overwhelmed.

 However, getting money isn’t always easy.
 Insurance companies and at-fault parties will make things difficult for you.
-The Fort Worth personal injury attorneys at Stephens Law can help you fight to recover all of the money you need and deserve.
+A Fort Worth personal injury attorney at Stephens Law can help you fight to recover all of the money you need and deserve.

-When you contact our Fort Worth law firm for help after a workplace accident, we will:
+When you contact the Fort Worth law firm for help after a workplace accident, Jason Stephens will:

-Investigate Your Accident: We’ll roll up our sleeves and work hard to figure out what caused your accident and who might be responsible.
-The answers to these questions will be critical as we craft a personal injury claim on your behalf.
+Investigate Your Accident: He’ll roll up his sleeves and work hard to figure out what caused your accident and who might be responsible.
+The answers to these questions will be critical as he crafts a personal injury claim on your behalf.

 Determine Potential Sources of Compensation: Many employers in Texas have to carry workers’ compensation insurance.
 Many don’t.
-We’ll review your particular situation, determine if workers’ compensation benefits might be available, and establish all other possible sources of compensation.
-This comprehensive approach can help us secure a substantial award on your behalf.
+He’ll review your particular situation, determine if workers’ compensation benefits might be available, and establish all other possible sources of compensation.
+This comprehensive approach can help him secure a substantial award on your behalf.